nextflow-io/nf-prov/README.md

 }
 ```

-WHen you launch a pipeline with the `nf-quilt` plugin, it will collect every output file that is published to S3 and publish a Quilt package upon workflow completion.
+## Development

+Refer to the [nf-hello](https://github.com/nextflow-io/nf-hello) README for instructions on how to build, test, and publish Nextflow plugins.